dejbug/dejbug/README.md

 ### Hi there! 👋

 This is Dejan Budimir.

-Doing self-therapeutic programming.
+Premature optimization is my middle name.

+Currently I'm trying to do too many things at once.
+I don't do burnout.
+I do clinical depression.

+**God is in the details.**

 Have a wonderful day!